Invarion/invarion-docs/docs/rapidplan/the-tools-palette/the-marker-tools/distance-markers.md

 **To place a Combined Distance Marker:**

 - Select the **Combined Distance Marker** tool from the Marker tab in the Tools Palette.
-- Left click once to start drawing the distance marker, left click again to end the first distance marker and start the second
+- **Left click** once to start drawing the distance marker, **Left click** again to end the first distance marker and start the second
 - Repeat this until you have all of your distances marked for that marker
 - **Right click** to finish